Hydnum repandum: Description

 The orange-, yellow- or tan-colored pileus (cap) is up to 17 cm wide, although specimens measuring 25 cm have been documented.
-It is generally somewhat irregular in shape (it may be convex or concave at maturity), with a wavy margin that is rolled inward when young.
+It is generally somewhat irregular in shape (possibly being convex or concave at maturity), with a wavy margin that is rolled inward when young.
 Caps grow in a distorted shape when fruit bodies are closely clustered.
 The cap surface is generally dry and smooth, although mature specimens may show cracking.
 Viewed from above, the caps of mature specimens resemble somewhat those of chanterelles.
 The flesh is thick, white, firm, brittle, and bruises yellow to orange-brown.
 The underside is densely covered with small, slender whitish spines measuring 2–7 mm long.
 These spines sometimes run down at least one side of the stipe.
 The stipe, typically 3–10 cm long and 1–3 cm thick, is either white or the same color as the cap, and is sometimes off-center.
 It is easy to overlook the mushrooms when they are situated amongst gilled mushrooms and boletes, because the cap and stipe are fairly nondescript and the mushrooms must be turned over to reveal their spines.
 The pure white variety of this species, H. repandum var. album, is smaller than the main variety, with a cap measuring 2–7 cm wide and a stipe that is 1–3 cm long.

 The spore print is pale cream.
-Basidiospores are smooth, thin-walled and hyaline (translucent), roughly spherical to broadly egg-shaped, and measure 5.5–7.5 by 4.5–5.5 µm.
+The basidiospores are smooth, thin-walled and hyaline (translucent), roughly spherical to broadly egg-shaped, and measure 5.5–7.5 by 4.5–5.5 μm.
 They usually contain a single, large refractive oil droplet.
-The basidia (spore-bearing cells) are club-shaped, four-spored, and measure 30–45 by 6–10 µm.
-The cap cuticle is a trichodermium (where the outermost hyphae emerge roughly parallel, like hairs, perpendicular to the cap surface) of narrow, club-shaped cells that are 2.5–4 µm wide.
-Underneath this tissue is the subhymenial layer of interwoven hyphae measuring 10–20 µm in diameter.
-The spine tissue is made of narrow (2–5 µm diameter), thin-walled hyphae with clamp connections.
+The basidia (spore-bearing cells) are club-shaped, four-spored, and measure 30–45 by 6–10 μm.
+The cap cuticle is a trichodermium (where the outermost hyphae emerge roughly parallel, like hairs, perpendicular to the cap surface) of narrow, club-shaped cells that are 2.5–4 μm wide.
+Underneath this tissue is the subhymenial layer of interwoven hyphae measuring 10–20 μm in diameter.
+The spine tissue is made of narrow (2–5 μm diameter), thin-walled hyphae with clamp connections.